 6.1 Revise line 4 as follows:

-…Seller, including Demand Charges or payments or credits…
+…Seller, including Demand Charges, if any, or payments or credits…

 6.1 cont’d Revise so payments are made on day preceding the non-business day (to be consistent with Netting Agmt).
 Revise to allow for payment of disputed amounts (to be consistent with Netting Agreement).
 Revise to require payment by the 20th of the month (to be consistent with Netting Agreement).